 It takes the classic vegan BLT, and gives it a Southern spin.

-How to serve a vegan fried green tomato BLT
+How to serve your fried green tomato BLT

-After toasting the bread, I went with eggless mayo for my sandwich spread.
-However, I bet that some secret sauce from my vegan Big Mac sliders recipe would also be really good here.
+After toasting the bread, add eggless mayo for a sandwich spread.
+Or use secret sauce from my vegan Big Mac sliders recipe.

 If you’ve got some green tomatoes on the vine, run outside and grab one.
 And if not, get yourself to the farmers market.
 Fried green tomato BLT’s are only an option for a short while, and that time is now.